SamuelMiller413/Finetuning-the-T5-Transformer/README.md

 ## Results: ##

+For evaluating the text summarizer, I decided to go with BLEU and ROUGE scores.
+For ROUGE, I chose to start ROUGE-L ('rougeLsum'), it seeming most appropriate as a summarization metric.

 In terms of the metrics, it could have done much better.
 I'll still be tweaking some stuff but some things I've noticed initially:

   - There are grammar issues.
 Code will be needed to smooth this out.